nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Setting monthly budget : `set-bg` [coming in v1.2]

-Sets the budget for the following months
+Sets the budget for the current month and the following twelve months.

 Format: `set-bg BG_AMOUNT`